 Posner's explanation for his change in perspective is disappointingly conventional: He says he was put off by the picketing, sit-ins, and violence he witnessed at Stanford while teaching there in the late '60s.
 In the spirit of law and economics, we should credit and/or tar him with motives that are more intellectual and/or self-interested than that.
 Whatever the cause, the transition was complete by 1973, when Posner published his seminal Economic Analysis of Law, shining the light of cost-benefit analysis into every dark corner of the law, from antitrust to racial discrimination to--of course--sex.
 Reading Posner on any of these subjects makes it difficult to shake off the mental image of the bemused libertarian rooted to the sticky floor of his local Safeway, fiendishly applying his cost-benefit quadratics to the Charmin in one hand and White Cloud in the other--while myriad little Posners hop around at home, praying for his return.

-Dahlia Lithwick writes about the courts and the law for Slate.
-Follow her on Twitter.
+Dahlia Lithwick writes about the courts and the law for Slate, and hosts the podcast Amicus.

 Ronald Reagan appointed Posner to the Seventh Circuit in 1981, and he started producing opinions like one in 1986 declaring that an injunction should be granted "if P x H[p] > (1-P) x H[d]."
 Not surprisingly, critics find Posner's jurisprudence bloodless and ultimately cruel, chasing the logic of free-market capitalism right off the edge of a cliff.
 A notorious 1978 article suggested making it legal for parents to auction off their unwanted babies to the highest bidders.
 An essay on rape reads almost like a parody of the substitution of economic for moral reasoning. ("[A]llowing rape would lead to heavy expenditures on protecting women, as well as expenditures on overcoming those protections.
 The expenditures would be offsetting, and to that extent socially wasted.")